FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_policy.md

 * `domains` - (Optional, List) An array of domain IDs.

+* `protection_status` - (Optional, Object) Specifies the protection switches.
+The object structure is documented below.

+The `protection_status` block supports:

+* `basic_web_protection` - Specifies whether Basic Web Protection is enabled.

+* `general_check` - Specifies whether General Check in Basic Web Protection is enabled.

+* `crawler_engine` - Specifies whether the Search Engine switch in Basic Web Protection is enabled.

+* `crawler_scanner` - Specifies whether the Scanner switch in Basic Web Protection is enabled.

+* `crawler_script` - Specifies whether the Script Tool switch in Basic Web Protection is enabled.

+* `crawler_other` - Specifies whether detection of other crawlers in Basic Web Protection is enabled.

+* `webshell` - Specifies whether webshell detection in Basic Web Protection is enabled.

+* `cc_protection` - Specifies whether CC Attack Protection is enabled.

+* `precise_protection` - Specifies whether Precise Protection is enabled.

+* `blacklist` - Specifies whether Blacklist and Whitelist is enabled.

+* `data_masking` - Specifies whether Data Masking is enabled.

+* `false_alarm_masking` - Specifies whether False Alarm Masking is enabled.

+* `web_tamper_protection` - Specifies whether Web Tamper Protection is enabled.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The policy ID in UUID format.

-* `protection_status` - The protection switches.
-The object structure is documented below.

-The `protection_status` block supports:

-* `basic_web_protection` - Indicates whether Basic Web Protection is enabled.

-* `general_check` - Indicates whether General Check in Basic Web Protection is enabled.

-* `crawler_engine` - Indicates whether the Search Engine switch in Basic Web Protection is enabled.

-* `crawler_scanner` - Indicates whether the Scanner switch in Basic Web Protection is enabled.

-* `crawler_script` - Indicates whether the Script Tool switch in Basic Web Protection is enabled.

-* `crawler_other` - Indicates whether detection of other crawlers in Basic Web Protection is enabled.

-* `webshell` - Indicates whether webshell detection in Basic Web Protection is enabled.

-* `cc_protection` - Indicates whether CC Attack Protection is enabled.

-* `precise_protection` - Indicates whether Precise Protection is enabled.

-* `blacklist` - Indicates whether Blacklist and Whitelist is enabled.

-* `data_masking` - Indicates whether Data Masking is enabled.

-* `false_alarm_masking` - Indicates whether False Alarm Masking is enabled.

-* `web_tamper_protection` - Indicates whether Web Tamper Protection is enabled.

 ## Import